Nanofus/nuva/README.md

 Might also be usable for other use cases, and as learning material, so feel free to fork and tinker.

-Tech stack: SvelteKit, TypeScript, SASS, Kysely, Prisma, Postgres, AWS S3.
+Tech stack: SvelteKit, TypeScript, SASS, Kysely, Prisma, Postgres, AWS S3, Vercel.

 The production environment runs on Vercel.
 There's a couple of Vercel-specific things in the repo, which you should replace if not hosting in Vercel.
 These are:

 - `svelte.config.js` uses `@sveltejs/adapter-vercel`.
 Replace with `@sveltejs/adapter-node` or other adapter.
-- `src/lib/server/api.ts` connects to Postgres using `@vercel/postgres`, and can be directly replaced with `node-postgres`.
+- `src/lib/server/database.ts` connects to Postgres using `@vercel/postgres`, and can be directly replaced with `node-postgres`.
-- `src/lib/util/config` provides the main configuration through `@vercel/edge-config`, and can be replaced with a simple object.
-You can see the schema in `src/lib/util/types`.
+- `src/lib/server/cache.ts` manages caching using Vercel ISR.

 ## Development

-First, install dependencies with `pnpm install` (or other package manager).
+First, install dependencies with `npm install`.

-If you're using Vercel, create a Postgres database and Edge Config store there, then add the credentials to `.env`.
+If you're using Vercel, create a Postgres database there, then add the credentials to `.env`.
 Note that the env variables need to have the `VITE_` prefix.

-Otherwise, host Postgres elsewhere (and update `.env` like above) and replace Edge Config with a config object in `src/lib/util/config.ts` (see schema in `src/lib/util/types`).
+Otherwise, host Postgres elsewhere (and update `.env` like above).

 Populate the Postgres database with Prisma: